|Oracle® Exalogic Elastic Cloud Backup and Recovery Guide Using ExaBR

 This chapter contains the following sections:

-Every Exalogic system includes some redundant components, to ensure that the failure of a single component does affect the overall availability of the system.
+Every Exalogic system includes some redundant components, to ensure that the failure of a single component does not affect the overall availability of the system.
 However, redundancy within a system does not provide sufficient protection in the following situations:

 Full Exalogic system failure due to site outage and disaster